documentacao-ustore/ucloud-rtd-manual/Manuais/usr-manual.rst

 .. ====

-..No perfil do usuário comum do *ethical phishing*, o *dashboard* é apresentado em seis cards, listados a seguir:
+..
+No perfil do usuário comum do *ethical phishing*, o *dashboard* é apresentado em seis cards, listados a seguir:

    * Meu dashboard;